Uniform Commercial Code: Article 8

-This centralization is not accompanied by a centralized register of the investors/owners of the securities, such as the systems established in Sweden and in Finland (so-called "transparent systems").
-Neither DTC nor the Federal Reserve hold an individual register of the transfers of property reflecting beneficial owners.
-The consequence for an investor is that proving ownership of its securities relies entirely on the accurate replication of the transfer recorded by DTC and FED and others in the intermediated holding system at the lower tiers of the holding chain of the securities.
-Each one of these links is composed respectively of an account provider (or intermediary) and of an account holder.
+This centralization is not accompanied by a centralized register of the beneficial owner investors/owners of the securities, such as in the systems established in Sweden and in Finland (so-called "transparent systems").
+Neither DTC nor the Federal Reserve hold an individual register of the transfers of interests in securities entitlements reflecting beneficial owners.
+The consequence is that there is an intermediated holding system for the holding of interests in the securities entitlements.
+Each link in the chain is composed respectively of an account provider (or intermediary) and of an account holder.

-The rights created through these links are purely contractual claims: these rights are of two kinds:
+The rights created through these links are contractual claims: these rights are of two kinds: